Skew products of finitely aligned left cancellative small categories and Cuntz-Krieger algebras: Preliminaries

 Moreover, if $T$ is a representation then: \begin{itemize} \item $T_\alpha^* T_\beta=0$ if $s(\alpha)\ne s(\beta)$; \item if $\alpha$ is invertible then $T_{\alpha\inv}=T_\alpha^*$ and $T_\alpha T_\alpha^*=T_{r(\alpha)}$; \item if $\beta\sim\gamma$ then $T_\beta T_\beta^*=T_\gamma T_\gamma^*$. \end{itemize} The \emph{Toeplitz algebra} $\TT(\CC)$ is generated by a universal representation of $\CC$, and the \emph{Cuntz-Krieger algebra} $\OO(\CC)$ is generated by a universal covariant representation of $\CC$.
 We are more interested in $\OO(\CC)$ than $\TT(\CC)$, and we write $t\:\CC\to \OO(\CC)$ for the universal covariant representation.
 The universal property means that for every covariant representation $T\:\CC\to B$ there is unique homomorphism $\phi\:\OO(\CC)\to B$, called the \emph{integrated form} of $T$, such that $\phi\circ t=T$.

-As the reader will easily realize, all our results concerning Cuntz-Krieger algebras of finitely aligned LCSC's in the present paper carry over to the associated Toeplitz algebras, with simpler proofs.
+As the reader will easily realize, all our results concerning Cuntz-Krieger algebras of finitely aligned LCSCs in the present paper carry over to the associated Toeplitz algebras, with simpler proofs.